 - 1 1 lime, wedgeslimes, wedges

-- In a large bowl, mix the zucchini with the shredded cheese, eggs, almond flour, psyllium husk, and salt.
-Combine to create a smooth batter.
+- Place the shredded zucchini into a tea towel or your hands, and squeeze out any excess liquid.
+Add the zucchini to a large bowl, and mix together with the shredded cheese, eggs, almond flour, psyllium husk, and salt until it becomes a smooth batter.

 - Set the oven to 365°F (180°C)